 The CDC has temporary parking for drop off and pick up at curbside in front of the building.
 Parents will be given a CDC Parking Placard during enrollment.
 The placard is to be placed on the dashboard and allows for 20 minute parking.
 Without the placard, parking services may issue a citation, even if you have a Texas State parking permit.

-Parents and guardians without a university hangtag can also use the CDC Parking Placard to park in the red lot next to the ROTC building.
-The placard is only for 20 minute parking for drop off and pickups.
+Parents and guardians without a university parking permit can also use the CDC Parking Placard to park in the red lot next to the ROTC building.
+Please be mindful of children and adults when driving through the parking area.